-Want to help with my research on harm reduction?
+Want to support my work?
 Any of these things would be enormously helpful!

 - Support me on Patreon!